jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tools**: GoodNotes (--> Box)

 * This is my current go-to because:
-  * It let me keep my notes in "notebooks"
+  * It let me keep my notes in "notebooks."
-  * I can use/import templates, including Cornell Notes (stay tuned for workshop info)
+  * I can use/import templates, including Cornell Notes (stay tuned for workshop info).
-  * I can search my handwriting
+  * I can search my handwriting.

 Bonus: If you would like to keep everything in GoodNotes, you can also import your PDF into a GoodNotes notebook.